frees-io/freestyle/docs/src/main/tut/docs/rpc/README.md

 }
 ```

 Then, once you’ve specified your data structures, you can use the protobuf compiler `protoc` to generate data access classes in your preferred language(s) from your proto definition.
-In the Scala ecosystem, the most widely used is [ScalaPB].

 Likewise you can define [gRPC] services in your proto files, with RPC method parameters and return types specified as protocol buffer messages: